Cauchy (crater): Nearby features

-To the south of Cauchy is a 120-km fault in the surface named the Rupes Cauchy, which forms a series of cliffs or escarpments.
+Cauchy lies between the Rupes Cauchy and the Rimae Cauchy.
+To the south of Cauchy is a 150-km fault in the surface named the Rupes Cauchy, which forms a series of cliffs or escarpments.
 This wall roughly parallels the Rima Cauchy to the north.
 Rupes Cauchy was named Fossa Casalis in a 1974 map, but this was not approved by the IAU.
 The term Rupes was used in favor of Fossa for the names of lunar scarps.

-Rima Cauchy
+South of Rupes Cauchy are two lunar domes designated Omega (ω) Cauchy and Tau (τ) Cauchy.
+They lie to the south and southwest of Cauchy respectively.
+Each lunar dome has a small depression at its crest.
+As such domes are thought to be volcanic in nature, it appears likely that these were created by an eruption.
+This is in contrast to most lunar craters, which are now believed to be created by impacts.